anthony-reese/anthony-reese.github.io/_posts/2025-04-27-port-scanner.md

 Port 80 is open (Response Time: 13 ms)
 Port 135 is open (Response Time: 15 ms)
 ```

+### 📂 Python Version:
+See [Python port scanner script](../assets/code/port_scanner.py) for a CLI-based implementation.

+You can also view the [Python port scanner script].
+Make sure to update the IP_ADDRESS variable inside the script before running.

 ### 🔗 View Code
 - 🔧 [Source Code on GitHub](https://github.com/anthony-reese/port-scanner)